Windows and Doors FAQs

 - Everyone talks about their “Spacer” why is this so important?

 - How is it possible for a window contractor to offer 40% off my window order?

-Q: We are considering replacing some or all our windows to high performance, where should we begin?
+Q: We are considering replacing some or all of our windows to high performance, where should we begin?

 A: Replacing some or all of your windows can easily cost thousands of dollars.
-A good place to start is “The Consumers Guide to Buying Energy Efficient Windows and Doors” it’s an excellent source of information.
+A good place to start is “The Consumers Guide to Buying Energy Efficient Windows and Doors” as it’s an excellent source of information.
 This will help you understand the basics of windows and doors, styles and features, to more detailed information on vinyl extrusions, Low E coatings, gas fills, spacers, as well as installation methods.
-Once you have familiarized yourself with this information you will be better able to access the quotes you receive.
+Once you have familiarized yourself with this information, you will be better able to access the quotes you receive.